rizinorg/website/content/posts/gsoc-2022-rz-bindgen/index.md

 core.register_command("uf", print_function_info)
 ```

 The [Rizin plugin](https://github.com/rizinorg/rz-bindgen/blob/9ccbc56cefaf043b95666793dd1bc156480bbe6c/plugin) registers Python as an `RzLang`, allowing users to load Python scripts on the fly.
-It also adds add a `core` variable to the `rizin` Python module, allowing scripts that import it to access Rizin's own `RzCore`.
+It also adds a `core` variable to the `rizin` Python module, allowing scripts that import it to access Rizin's own `RzCore`.

 # Reflections
 The coverage of the bindings is currently lacking - it is not yet possible to use every bit of the C API.
 I hope this will change as I get more eyes on the project.